mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ### Distributed Consensus {#distributed}

 Increasingly, distributed consensus technologies (such as the blockchain) are touted as a solution to centralization issues.
-A complete survey of this rapidly changing area is beyond the scope of this document, but we can generalise about their properties.
+A complete survey of this rapidly changing area is beyond the scope of this document, but we can generalize about their properties.

 These techniques attempt to avoid centralization risk by distributing functions to members of a sometimes large pool of protocol participants.
 They typically guarantee proper performance of a function using cryptographic techniques (often, an append-only transaction ledger).
 A particular task's assignment to a node for handling usually cannot be predicted or controlled.